dkkyjy/diffuse_PSF_convolution/docs/index.md

-# simulation the convolution of diffuse model with PSF and fitting
+# Simulation and fitting the convolution of diffuse model with PSF

 ## diffuse model